Nene Pimentel: Blue Ribbon Committee Chair

 As chair of the Blue Ribbon Committee, he has recommended the prosecution of top government officials of previous administrations in relation to the Expo Pilipino centennial scam and the misuse of the funds of the Retirement and Separation Benefits Systems of the Armed Forces.
 He has also recommended the prosecution of certain personnel of the Land Registration Administration for involvement in faking of land titles.
 Recently his committee also conducted series of investigations into the allegation of Governor Luis "Chavit" Singson on jueteng scandal.
 As Chair of the Committee on Local Government, he has supported far-reaching amendments to further strengthen the role of local government units in national development.
 He has also gotten senate approval to return the police to the supervision of LGUs and has authored a law to fix the date for elections of ARMM officials.

-He is the president and founder of the PDP–Laban party.
+He was the president and founder of the PDP–Laban party.
 On April 25, 2008, Senator Pimentel authored a bill that would shift the Philippines into a Federal Republic of the Philippines.

 Post-Senate career

 Nene Pimentel left office on June 30, 2010, after serving three Senate terms and briefly as Senate President.

-He remained active in political life, taking on the role of elder statesman - continuing to criticise authoritarianism, human rights violations, and the Marcoses.
+Pimentel remained active in political life, taking on the role of elder statesman - continuing to criticise authoritarianism, human rights violations, and the Marcoses.

 Nene Pimentel was a proponent of federalism in the Philippines.
 He has proposed 5 states in Luzon (North Luzon, Cordillera, Central Luzon, Southern Tagalog, and Bicol), 1 federal capital (Metro Manila), 4 states in Visayas (East Visayas, Central Visayas, Western Visayas, and Minparom), and 3-4 states in Mindanao (Bangsamoro, Southern Mindanao, and Northern Mindanao - which may be divided into Northeast Mindanao and Northwest Mindanao).
 He also proposed the establishment of two autonomous regions within the proposed Bangsamoro federal state, as the Muslims of the Sulu archipelago do not want to be lumped with the Muslims of mainland Mindanao due to their distinct culture.

 Politically active descendants

 His son Aquilino "Koko" Pimentel III ran for Senator in 2007.
 In 2010, his daughter Gwen made a senatorial race attempt under the Nacionalista Party coalition and a member of the PDP–Laban.

-The following year, Koko was proclaimed senator after Juan Miguel Zubiri resigned from the Senate.
+The following year, Koko was proclaimed senator after Migz Zubiri resigned from the Senate.
 He got his full term in 2013 under Team PNoy.
 He then served as Senate President from 2016 to 2018.
 Nene supported President Rodrigo Duterte during the election campaign.